 - Kosher salt

-On a lightly floured work surface, roll out the dough until approximately 2 millimeters thick (you can use the nigella seeds as your guide: the dough should be just barely thicker than the seeds themselves).
-Using a fork, prick all over the surface of the dough (alternatively, if left un-pricked, the papris will puff up when fried, and can then be stuffed for sev puri chaat and pani puri).
-Using a 1 1/2-inch round cookie cutter, cut rounds from the dough and set aside on a floured surface.
-Any scrap can be gathered and re-rolled until you have no more dough left.
+On a lightly floured work surface, roll out dough until it is approximately 2 millimeters thick.
+(You can use the nigella seeds as your guide: The dough should be just barely thicker than the seeds themselves.)
+Using a fork, prick all over surface of dough.
+(Alternatively, if left un-pricked, the papris will puff up when fried, and can then be stuffed for sev puri chaat and panipuri.)
+Using a 1 1/2–inch round cookie cutter, cut rounds from dough and set aside on a floured surface.
+Any scraps can be gathered and re-rolled until you have no more dough left.

-In a large pot, wok, or Dutch oven, heat oil to to 375°F (190°C).
-Working in batches of 6 to 8 pieces, fry the papris, turning occasionally, until golden brown, about 2 minutes.
-Drain onto a paper towel-lined sheet tray and season with salt while still warm.
-Reserve frying oil for the sev (below), if making from scratch.
-The papri's stay crisp in an airtight container for up to one week.
+In a large pot, wok, or Dutch oven, heat oil to 375°F (190°C).
+Working in batches of 6 to 8 pieces, fry papris, turning occasionally, until golden brown, about 2 minutes.
+Drain onto a paper towel–lined sheet tray and season with salt while still warm.
+Reserve frying oil for sev (below), if making from scratch.
+The papris will stay crisp in an airtight container for up to 1 week.

 For the Mint Chutney: Prepare an ice bath.
-In a pot of salted boiling water, blanch the mint and cilantro until they turn bright green, about 20 seconds.
-Shock the herbs in the ice bath to stop the cooking, then drain well.
-Squeeze out any excess liquid from the herbs.
+In a pot of salted boiling water, blanch cilantro and mint until they turn bright green, about 20 seconds.
+Shock herbs in ice bath to stop the cooking, then drain well.
+Squeeze out any excess liquid from herbs.

-Remove and discard the thick mint stems, then roughly chop the herbs and remaining tender stems.
-In a blender, purée the blanched herbs with the lime juice, serrano pepper, and just enough cold water to bring the mixture together, taking care not to over-blend and heat up the chutney, which can lead to discoloration.
+Remove and discard the thick mint stems, then roughly chop herbs and remaining tender stems.
+In a blender, purée blanched herbs with lime juice, serrano pepper, and just enough cold water to bring the mixture together, taking care not to over-blend and heat up the chutney, which can lead to discoloration.
 Season with salt to taste.
-The chutney stays fresh in the refrigerator for 2-3 days.
+The chutney will stay fresh in the refrigerator for 2 to 3 days.

-For the Tamarind Chutney: In a small saucepan, combine dates, tamarind paste, ginger power, chili powder, and sugar and bring to a boil.
+For the Tamarind Chutney: In a small saucepan, combine dates, tamarind paste, ginger powder, chili powder, and sugar and bring to a boil.
 Remove from heat and set aside, covered, for 10 minutes to soften the tamarind paste and dates.
-Using a blender, purée until smooth, then pass through a fine mesh strainer to remove any fibrous bits.
-The chutney keeps in an airtight container in the refrigerator for up to 2 weeks.
+Using a blender, purée until smooth, then pass through a fine-mesh strainer to remove any fibrous bits.
+The chutney will keep in an airtight container in the refrigerator for up to 2 weeks.

-For the Sev: In a medium mixing bowl, whisk together the chickpea flour, chili powder, black pepper and enough water (1/3 cup - 1/2 cup) to form a mixture with the thickness of pancake batter.
-Put the batter into a piping bag fitted with a number 2 plain round tip, or use a zipper-lock bag with one corner snipped off to create a small opening.
+For the Sev: In a medium mixing bowl, whisk together chickpea flour, chili powder, black pepper, and enough water (1/3 cup to 1/2 cup) to form a mixture with the thickness of pancake batter.
+Add batter to a piping bag fitted with a number 2 plain round tip, or use a zipper-lock bag with one corner snipped off to create a small opening.

 Using the same frying oil as for the papris, heat oil to 375°F (190°C).
-Pipe squiggles of batter into the oil like a funnel cake and fry until bubbling ceases.
-Using a spider or strainer, lift fried sev and transfer to a paper towel-lined sheet tray to drain.
+Pipe squiggles of batter into oil, like a funnel cake, and fry until bubbling ceases.
+Using a spider or strainer, lift fried sev and transfer to a paper towel–lined sheet tray to drain.
 Repeat with remaining sev batter.
-The sev stays crisp in an airtight container for up to 1 month.
+The sev will stay crisp in an airtight container for up to 1 month.

 To Assemble: On a large serving plate, spread papris in a single even layer.

-In a small bowl, toss the potatoes and chickpeas with chaat masala to taste.
-Spread the potatoes and chickpeas all over the papris.
+In a small bowl, toss potatoes and chickpeas with chaat masala to taste.
+Spread potatoes and chickpeas all over papris.

-In a small bowl, combine the yogurt with chaat masala to taste and spoon over the potatoes, chickpeas, and papris.
+In a small bowl, combine yogurt with chaat masala to taste and spoon over potatoes, chickpeas, and papris.